Fluid Cooling Systems

 - Pump System and Controls – Recalculate heat transfer fluid from heat load to heat exchanger.

-- Conduit System – Pipe and valves used to connect the system components.
+- Conduit System – Pipe and valves are used to connect the system components.
 Permits fluid circulation between heat load, heat exchanger and pump system.

-The pump / control system circulates a heat transfer fluid through the conduit system that captures the heat produced by the heat load.
+The pump/control system circulates a heat transfer fluid through the conduit system that captures the heat produced by the heat load.
 The pump transports the fluid to the heat exchanger where it is dissipated by one of several possible cooling methods, i.e., ambient air cooling, evaporative cooling or refrigeration.

 Air Compressor Fluid-Cooling Engineering